VirtoCommerce/vc-visualstudio-templates/README.md

 # VirtoCommerce Visual Studio Extensions
 This repository is the official storage for VirtoCommerce Visual Studio templates source code.

+Compile version of the extension can be download from: https://marketplace.visualstudio.com/items?itemName=VirtoCommerce2xModuleProjectTemplate.VirtoCommerce2xModule

+Extension can be submitted using https://visualstudiogallery.msdn.microsoft.com/

 # License
 Copyright (c) Virtosoftware Ltd.  All rights reserved.